scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDLAuditor.md

 ### Do not deploy ScalarDL Auditor on the same Kubernetes cluster as ScalarDL Ledger

 For Byzantine fault detection in ScalarDL to work properly, do not deploy ScalarDL Auditor pods on the same Kubernetes clusters as the ScalarDL Ledger deployment.
-Please deploy ScalarDL Auditor pods on an environment other than the administrative domain (other than the Kubernetes cluster) for ScalarDL Ledger deployment.
+Instead, you must deploy ScalarDL Auditor pods in an environment other than the administrative domain (other than the Kubernetes cluster) for the ScalarDL Ledger deployment.

 #### Required for production environments